jayantna/minimal-resume/README.md

 * [The Minimal Theme](https://github.com/pages-themes/minimal)
 * [Making Jekyll multilingual - Sylvain Durand](https://www.sylvaindurand.org/making-jekyll-multilingual/)

-## Fork
+## Forks & Contributions

 Please feel free to fork this repository and create your own resume.

-I will provide further information about how to customize the resume.
+Do not hesitate to open issues or make PR if you have suggestions, doubts or improvements!